MirelaI/flask_heroku_example/README.md

 app.run(debug=True)
 ```

-I've saved the file and now, since the `index()` method renders the `index.html` template, I need to define the demplate.
-Edited `index.html` to contain the code below:
+I've saved the file and now, since the `index()` method renders the `index.html` template, I need to define the template.
+Edit `index.html` to contain the code below:

 ```html
 <!doctype html>